Willy Adames Player Props: Brewers vs. Cubs

 Willy Adames At The Plate

-- Adames has driven in a run in 21 games this year (28.0%), including eight games with more than one RBI (10.7%).
-He has also driven home three or more of his team's runs in five contests.
+- Adames has had an RBI in 22 games this season (28.9%), including eight multi-RBI outings (10.5%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 27 games this season, with multiple runs seven times.
+- He has scored in 35.5% of his games this season, with two or more runs scored in 9.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.